List of Late Night with Conan O'Brien sketches: The Walker, Texas Ranger Lever

 In 2007, the lever returned, playing clips from various B-movies once again starring Norris.

-During the 2008 election cycle, the lever again returned, this time as Norris endorsed former Arkansas governor Mike Huckabee for president.
-Conan argued that because the lever had rejuvenated Norris's popularity, that by proxy he hadthe Colbert/O'Brien/Stewart feud.
+The lever also sparked its share of the Colbert/O'Brien/Stewart feud once Norris started appearing with 2008 presidential candidate Mike Huckabee and Conan took credit for the outcomes.

 In the penultimate episode of Late Night, Conan revealed that the lever had been the most requested sketch by fans.

 In 2010, during Conan's live Legally Prohibited tour, the "Walker, Texas Ranger lever" was reintroduced, used in the shows by Conan as well as by guests.
 However, to avoid potential legal issues with NBC claiming use of intellectual property, the lever was rechristened the "Chuck Norris Rural Policeman Handle", and featured clips from Walker that were not used previously on Late Night, with the exception of the aforementioned clip with Haley Joel Osment, which was featured at the end of every "Rural Policeman Handle" segment.

 The lever returned again four years later on Conan's current show on TBS when he traveled to Dallas from March 31 to April 3, 2014 on the last night.
 As he no longer worked for NBC, he instead showed different clips featuring Chuck Norris from Walker—the same clips showed during the Legally Prohibited tour—again, with the exception of the clip with Haley Joel Osment, which was shown at the end of the segment.

-A digital version of the lever, built to work with Google's Chrome browser, is available as an add-on extension.
+A digital version of the lever designed as a browser extension by developer was released in 2015.